-At Maple Hill Farm Barton, Vermont, we take tremendous pride in the stewardship of our forests and in return our maple trees reward us with some of the most unique tasting maple syrup available.
+At Maple Hill Farm Barton Vermont, we take tremendous pride in the stewardship of our forests and in return our maple trees reward us with some of the most unique tasting maple syrup available.
 We collect sap from our sugarbush on Maple Hill, boil it over a wood-fired evaporator, and filter and bottle it by hand in our sugarhouse.

 Our pure Vermont Maple syrup, known for its rich flavor and quality, is shipped to you straight from our farm.

-Visit our Maple Store for a wide selection of hand crafted maple products, "maple gear", honey, Christmas trees and artisan wreaths.
+We offer a wide selection of hand crafted maple products, "maple gear", honey, Christmas trees and artisan wreaths.